Prayukth KV

 How can incidents like the Asahi Brewery cyberattack be prevented?

-· The logical place to start is employee sensitization.
+· The logical place to (usually) start is employee sensitization.
 It is essential to ensure that employees are aware of the TTPs of threat actors like Qilin so that they do not fall for the techniques used by them.

 · Building adequate segmentation between networks enables faster containment of threats